kartva/keymashed/README.md

 - Two Dell Optiplexes (cheap desktop computers) that are connected to the monitor and webcam.
 They communicate with each other over the internet.

 There are two effects at play:
-- UDP packets are being lost on the livestream playing computer at the network interface level.
+- UDP packets are being dropped on the livestream playing computer at the network interface level.
 The more keys you mash, the less packets are lost.
 At the threshold, packet loss stops occurring.
 - Frames are being encoded lossily on the livestream sender computer.
 The more keys you mash, the lower the lossy compression.
 At the threshold, the image becomes clear without any color banding.

 The livestream is delayed by 30 seconds, since it's more interesting to see a bit into the past rather than just looking at your own back.